SamDKBerry/ProMap-Renderer/README.md

 Tool to visualise Prodeus levels in 2D.

-This is currently very wip, it's able to render a top down view of a Prodeus level by drawing each triangle with it's assigned colour but currently it draws every face regardless of orientation and displays the level flipped vertically.
-There is also no logic around correctly positioning the level, there's a `centralOffset` value in `renderMap.ts` that needs tweaking on a per level basis to get all of the level in the image.
+This is currently very wip, it's able to render a top down view of a Prodeus level by drawing each triangle with it's assigned colour.
+There is currently no logic around correctly positioning the level, there's a `centralOffset` value in `renderMap.ts` that needs tweaking on a per level basis to get all of the level in the image.

-Rough road map for improvemnts:
+## Rough road map for improvemnts:

 - Center levels in the image editor and scale image around them
-- Don't render Faces that point up
-- Don't vertically flip level
-- Look at making tool a bit easier to use
+- Look at making tool a bit more customisable with options to:
+  - Show areas not on automap
+  - change background colour
+  - change resolution
+  - add map and author titles
+  - add grid overlay
+  - show nodes and node links
+- Look at giving the tool a gui: show which levels are available and give render options an interface

 ## Install Dependencies